 While most EU countries drive on the right, Australia is more like the UK in that cars drive on the left.
 That means hire cars you’ll get over there will be right-hand drive.

 If you’re used to driving in the UK or the Republic of Ireland, chances are you won’t have many problems driving in Australia.
 But, like anywhere, there are differences to note in terms of speed limits and road signs.
 We've prepared a simple guide to driving in Australia.

 Single-trip Car Hire Excess Insurance policies provide excess cover for one single trip of up to 120 consecutive days.
 This option is ideal if you’re going to rent a car for a one-time journey.

 An annual multi-trip policy covers your excess for multiple trips for a year, at a fixed cost (provided no single trip exceeds 120 days).
 This is the most cost-effective option if you frequently hire cars for travel or commuting.
 Our annual multi-trip policies also provide cover for cars hired from car clubs and rental companies.

 Yes.
 Our Australia Car Hire Excess Insurance extends to the person named as the lead driver and up to five named drivers on the car rental agreement.

 Our Australia Car Hire Excess Insurance policy does not include cover for CDW.

 Protect your finances from costly excess charges if you need to make a claim on a hire car in France, Germany, Spain, and more with our Europe Car Hire Excess Insurance.

-Although there are differences in the levels of cover (more on that below), but the key difference is that with a single trip policy, you’ll have to take out a new policy every time you get a new car rental agreement.
+Although there are variations in the levels of cover, the key difference is that with a single trip policy, you’ll have to take out a new policy every time you get a new car rental agreement.